Get alerts of updates about «Risk groups and their relatives»

 The risk of a severe disease course in people with CP depends on how severe their CP is, see text above.
 Milder degrees of CP will not pose any risk in themselves.

 Several studies show that adults with Down's syndrome have a higher risk of a severe COVID-19 disease course.
 The risk increases with age.
 Down's syndrome can lead to an increased incidence of autoimmune diseases, diabetes, low metabolism, obesity, dementia and congenital heart disease.
-Some of these conditions can contribute to the severe course of COVID-19.

 Furthermore, people with Down's syndrome may have inappropriate immune responses in COVID-19, which further increases the risk of a severe course.
 All people with Down's syndrome who are 16 years and older are therefore given priority for vaccination.